youyifong/tsp/README.md

 - _masks_fill.png (with --s): K grayscale files with masks as filled shapes

 <!--- - _point.png (with --s): K grayscale files with each mask drawn as a point. --->

-- _seg.npz (with --r): cellpose output file containing overall info about image and masks, last marker only